 We have run several groups in the past, including an art workshop, a creative writing & poetry group and an Empowerment and Healing project, and hope to be able to run these groups again in future.
 The women who have taken part in our groups have told us how rewarding it was to meet other women who were able to understand their experiences and become lifelong friends.
 They have said that it helped them feel less alone and even made it easier to let go of negative coping strategies.

-We are setting a new group at the moment called Outside the Box, which is a personal development and sex and relationships education (SRE) programme for young people at higher risk of sexual exploitation.
-It will consist of 8 group sessions, 75 minutes long, for a group of up to eight 11-18 year olds.
+We are running a new group at the moment called Outside the Box, which is a personal development and sex and relationships education (SRE) programme for young people at higher risk of sexual exploitation.
+It consists of 8 group sessions, 75 minutes long, for a group of up to eight 11-18 year olds.

 Outside the Box was designed to help young people:

 - Identify and manage safe boundaries in relationships, by increasing their level of awareness of what constitutes a respectful/abusive relationship and confidence to negotiate safe boundaries within relationships

 - Increase understanding of their rights within sexual relationships

 - Improve their awareness and ability to identify individuals and organisations they can approach for help locally

 If you have any questions about these or any future groups, please contact us for more information.